kratisto/docs/pages/public_cloud/compute/deployment_modes_comparison_resilience_details/guide.en-gb.md

 ## Concepts

-OVHcloud provides a robust and adaptable infrastructure, designed to meet a wide variety of use cases through deployment modes that balance cost-efficiency, redundancy, and fault tolerance.
-This flexibility extends across OVHcloud's entire portfolio of services, enabling customers to customize solutions to meet their specific requirements.
+OVHcloud provides a robust and adaptable infrastructure, designed to meet a wide variety of use cases through deployment models that balance cost-effectiveness, redundancy and fault tolerance.
+These different options allow users to choose the approach best suited to their resilience, availability and performance requirements.

-1. **1-AZ Region**: Ideal for general workloads such as storage, backup, or applications where cost optimization is the priority.
-These regions provide a solid foundation of resilience with single-zone deployment, balancing reliability and performance.
+1. **1-AZ Region**: These single-zone regions are ideal for workloads where cost optimisation is a priority.
+They are ideally suited to general needs such as storage, backup or applications whose availability requirements do not call for multi-zone redundancy.
+They offer a good compromise between reliability, performance and cost control.
-2. **3-AZ Region**: Designed for business-critical applications requiring high availability and data durability.
-With replication across three availability zones, this mode minimizes downtime risks and ensures continuity even in the event of major disruptions.
+2. **3-AZ Region**: This model is designed for mission-critical applications requiring high availability and resilience.
+By replicating data across three distinct availability zones, 3-AZ regions significantly reduce the risk of downtime, guaranteeing business continuity even in the event of incidents affecting one or more zones.
+This level of redundancy is particularly well suited to demanding production environments.
-3. **Local Zones**: Perfect for use cases demanding low latency and geographical compliance.
-By hosting infrastructure closer to end-users, Local Zones enable seamless performance for edge computing, gaming, and content delivery.
+3. **Local Zones**: These infrastructures are specifically designed to meet needs requiring ultra-low latency or strict geographical constraints.
+By placing resources close to end-users, Local Zones are ideal for use cases such as high-end computing, video games, content delivery or solutions requiring local regulatory compliance.

-The principles of resilience and fault tolerance seen in these deployment models extend across OVHcloud's services, including:

-- **Compute instances**: Offering failover and scaling options in single or multi-zone configurations to match the redundancy levels required by your workload.
-- **Databases**: Supporting high availability with distributed setups across regions or zones for critical applications.
-- **Network**: Ensuring connectivity through diverse routes and disaster recovery mechanisms for uninterrupted access.
-- **Containers and Orchestrations**: Providing cluster resilience with multi-zone deployments, guaranteeing consistent performance and fault isolation.
+Each of these options is based on the fundamental principles of resilience, performance and fault tolerance.

 ## Deployment modes

 > [!primary]
 >
-> OVHcloud offers multiple region deployment modes, each tailored to meet diverse business requirements by providing varying levels of redundancy, fault tolerance, and geographical distribution.
-These deployment modes ensure flexibility, scalability, and resilience across all OVHcloud services, empowering customers to align their infrastructure with their operational priorities:
+> OVHcloud offers a number of regional deployment models, designed to meet the varying needs of businesses by offering different levels of redundancy, fault tolerance and geographical distribution.
+These options provide flexibility, scalability and resilience, enabling customers to align their infrastructure with their operational and strategic priorities.

 ### 1-AZ Region

 #### Infrastructure and Redundancy

-A 1-AZ Region consists of a **single availability zone that spans multiple data centers within the same region**, utilizing a 2N+1 redundancy design.
-This setup ensures resilience against server rack and disk failures, but it is vulnerable to a complete data center outage.
-While services and data are protected against local hardware failures (e.g., server or disk issues), a complete data center failure could impact service availability, even if other data centers within the same availability zone remain operational.
+A 1-AZ region is **a single availability zone made up of several data centres in the same geographical area**.
+It uses a 2N+1 redundancy architecture, designed to ensure resilience against local hardware failures, such as disk or server failures.
+However, this configuration remains vulnerable to failures affecting the entire data centre.

+Services and data are protected against localised incidents thanks to effective internal redundancy, but a major or total breakdown of a data centre could compromise the availability of services.

 #### Characteristics

 - **Erasure Coding:** Implements mechanisms such as replication or erasure coding (depending on the service) to ensure continuity in case of hardware failures.
 Data is distributed across multiple servers and storage units within the availability zone to mitigate the impact of localized issues.
 - **Cost-Effectiveness:** This deployment model is cost-efficient, ideal for general-purpose workloads, development environments, and backups.
 It prioritizes affordability over enhanced fault tolerance provided by multi-AZ configurations.
+- **Operational simplicity**: A single zone of availability facilitates management while offering minimal tolerance to internal failures.

 #### Limitations

-- **Outage Risk:** If a data center experiences an outage, data or services may become unavailable, especially if the affected data center hosts critical services.
-However, redundancy is maintained within the availability zone for hardware failures.
+**Risk of outage:** Dependence on a single availability zone can affect critical services if the data centre suffers a complete outage.
+**No regional redundancy**: Unlike multi-AZ deployments, there is no replication of data or services between different availability zones in the region.

 > [!success]
 >